awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

 ## How to enable redaction of sensitive data<a name="enable-redaction"></a>

-To enable redaction of sensitive data in a contact flow, choose **Redact sensitive data**\.
+To enable redaction of sensitive data in a flow, choose **Redact sensitive data**\.
 No other configuration is needed\.
 Contact Lens determines what data can be redacted\.

 For more information about using redaction, see [Use sensitive data redaction](sensitive-data-redaction.md)\.